Cisco Agile Metro Use Cases

 Historically we have played the role of backhaul IP transport provider.
 The dis-aggregation of radio access network (RAN) opens opportunity in new stringent transport networks like midhaul and fronthaul.
 In future, the resource demanding applications will drive the need for guaranteed services in transport network through network slicing and service assurance.

 The current Metro solution relies on the existing cell site routers (CSRs) and pre-aggregation routers to provide access transport services.
-These devices are added as leaf nodes in Metro fabric to provide last mile cell site connectivity.
+These devices are added as leaf nodes in Metro Fabric to provide last mile cell site connectivity.
 Overlay services such as SR-EVPN in metro fabric carries the services originated from cell site to packet core, distributed unit (DU), centralized unit (CU), or security gateway (SecGW) depending on the network configuration.

 Figure 2.
 Mobile backhaul

-Metro Release 1.0 focuses on Cisco NCS 540 series routers as the CSRs and Cisco NCS 5500 series routers, and Cisco NCS 5700 series routers as the pre-aggregation routers.
+Cisco Agile Metro Release 1.0 focuses on Cisco NCS 540 series routers as the CSRs and Cisco NCS 5500 series routers, and Cisco NCS 5700 series routers as the pre-aggregation routers.

 Enterprise business edge connectivity services